 How is the value of my MVA claim determined?

-In Alberta, Canada, the value of a motor vehicle accident (MVA) claim is determined by considering several factors.
+A: In Alberta, Canada, the value of a motor vehicle accident (MVA) claim is determined by considering several factors.
 An MVA claim typically involves seeking compensation for damages and losses sustained as a result of the accident.
 These damages can be categorized into two primary groups: economic damages and non-economic damages.
 Each case is unique, and the value of a claim depends on the specific circumstances of the accident, the injuries sustained, and the impact on the injured party's life.
 Consulting with an experienced personal injury lawyer, such as those at Kantor LLP Personal Injury Lawyers, is crucial to ensure that your claim is accurately valued and that you receive fair compensation.

 1. Economic Damages: These damages are meant to compensate the injured party for financial losses incurred due to the accident.
 Economic damages can include: